Adam-D-Lewis/voiceType/progress.md

     - [ ] Use `pyobjc` to access `AppKit.NSEvent.addGlobalMonitorForEvents(matching:handler:)`.
 Handle necessary permissions requests.
     - [ ] Alternatively, investigate `pynput` or `keyboard` library implementation for macOS.
     - [ ] Signal events according to the abstraction.
-- [ ] **Integrate Listener:** In the main application logic, instantiate the appropriate platform-specific listener based on detection results.
-Connect the listener's press/release signals to the audio capture start/stop functions.
+- [x] **Integrate Listener:** In the main application logic, instantiate the appropriate platform-specific listener based on detection results.
+Connect the listener's press/release signals to the audio capture start/stop functions (`voicetype/__main__.py`).
 - [ ] (Optional) Extend support for mouse hotkeys if feasible within the chosen libraries/APIs.

 ## 2. Audio Capture (Platform Independent)